Victorian Renters Handbook

 - Maintain a valid and up to date council registration of any and all relevant pets

-Subletting a premises (When an existing Tenant wishes to rent part of the premises to another person, including rooms and car-parks) is a breach of the signed Tenancy Agreement and will result in a 14 days Notice to Vacate being served on all occupants of the premises, unless:
+Subletting a premises (When an existing Renter wishes to rent part of the premises to another person, including rooms and car-parks) is a breach of the signed Tenancy Agreement and will result in a 14 days Notice to Vacate being served on all occupants of the premises, unless:

-Breaking the Lease
+Breaking the rental agreement

 - The cost incurred in erecting a leasing sign board at the front of the property should it be appropriate at the cost of $110.00 incl GST;